 FAQs:

-The mint mark on a 1903 Morgan Silver Dollar is located on the reverse side of the coin, just below the wreath and above the letters 'DO' in 'DOLLAR.'
-A 'P' indicates Philadelphia (often omitted), an 'O' signals New Orleans, and an 'S' denotes San Francisco.
-The presence and type of mint mark can significantly influence the coin’s collectibility.
+The mint mark on a 1903 Morgan Silver Dollar is located on the reverse side of the coin, just below the wreath and above the 'DO' in 'DOLLAR.'
+Coins without a mint mark were produced in Philadelphia, while an 'S' indicates San Francisco and an 'O' denotes New Orleans.